 Earmarked levies are to be collected only from the user students availing the service/facility.
-In other words, if any service/facility has been extended to all the students of the school, a separate charge should not be levied for the service/facility as the same would get covered either under fuition fee (expenses on curricular activities) or annual charges (expenses other than those covered under tuition fee).
-The charging of unwarranted fee or charging of any other amount/fee under different heads other than prescribed and accumulation of surplus fund thereof prima-facie is considered as collection of capitation fee in other manner and form.
+In other words, if any service/facility has been extended to all the students of the school, a separate charge should not be levied for the service/facility as the same would get covered either under tuition fee (expenses on curricular activities) or annual charges (expenses other than those covered under tuition fee).
 The school is charging assessment fees and multimedia fees from the students of all classes.
-Thus, the fee charged from all students loses its character of earmarked levy, being a non-user pased fees.
+Thus, the fee charged from all students loses its character of earmarked levy, being a non-user based fees.
 Thus, based on the nature of the assessment fees and multimedia fees, the school should not charge such fee as earmarked fee with immediate effect and should incur the expenses relating to these from tuition fee and/or annual charges, as applicable collected from the students.
 The school explained that annual fee collected from students is not sufficient to meet the revenue expenses of the school.

 The school is hereby directed to maintain separate fund account depicting clearly the amount collected, amount utilised and balance amount separately for each earmarked levy collected from students.
 Unintentional surplus/deficit, if any, generated from earmarked levies must be utilized or adjusted against earmarked fees collected from the users in the subsequent year.
 Further, the school should evaluate costs incurred against each earmarked levy and propose the revised fee structure for earmarked levies during subsequent proposal for enhancement of fee ensuring that the proposed levies are calculated on no-profit no-loss basis.
 Also, the school must not make any transfer to or from general fund in earmarked funds, as deficit/ surplus must be adjusted from the earmarked levy collected from students and not any other fee/savings.
 Also, the school is directed to disclose all incomes and expenses in its financial statements and submit details of all earmarked levies collected from students in the proposal/fee structure submitted to the Directorate.
-Accordingly, the school is again directed to scop collecting Activity fees, Multimedia fees and Assessment fees from the students with immediate effect.
+Accordingly, the school is again directed to stop collecting Activity fees, Multimedia fees and Assessment fees from the students with immediate effect.

-The school is further directed to submit the requisite details and clarifications regarding charging of Activity Fees, Assessment Fees and Science Fees & CPP during FY 2016-2017 along with the supporting documents for the same for FY 2017-2018 and FY 2018-2019 to the Exectorate within 30 days from the date of this order.
+The school is further directed to submit the requisite details and clarifications regarding charging of Activity Fees, Assessment Fees and Science Fees & CPP during FY 2016-2017 along with the supporting documents for the same for FY 2017-2018 and FY 2018-2019 to the Directorate within 30 days from the date of this order.